TechWatching/techwatching.dev/input/posts/welcome-azure-cli.md

 ### Azure Cloud Shell

 I did not talk about Azure CLI installation but you can find everything you need in [Microsoft documentation](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
-Actually, Azure Cloud Shell provides you a way to use Azure CLI without installing anything.
+Actually, Azure Cloud Shell provides you with a way to use Azure CLI without installing anything.

 If we quote the documentation:
 >Azure Cloud Shell is an interactive, browser-accessible shell for managing Azure resources